Frontify/fondue/packages/components/MIGRATING.md

 -   The `Flyout` now provides multiple subcomponents.

-    -   _required_ - The `Flyout.Root` all other subcomponents and handles the flyout state and modality.
+    -   _required_ - The `Flyout.Root` wraps all other subcomponents and handles the flyout state and modality.

     -   _required_ - The `Flyout.Trigger` is used to pass in a component to trigger the flyout.